jmcooper/angular-hogwarts-tdd-kata/README.md

 ### 1.1.
 Refactor

-Whenever your tests are passing, you might consider refactoring. **I don't see anything that needs refactoring.**
+Put this into your Remembrall: Whenever tests are passing, time for refactoring. **I don't see anything that needs refactoring.**

 ### 1.2.
 Failing